Master of Science (MS) in Computer Science

 - Courses with an "N" designation do not count toward the master's degree.

 - All 30 units required for the degree must be taken for a grade (i.e., not pass/fail), and the grade received in each course must be C- or better.

-- As per School of Engineering guidelines, students must maintain a grade-point average of at least 2.70.
+- Per School of Engineering guidelines, students must maintain a grade-point average of at least 2.70.